faizancodes/codegen-server/README.md

 ## GitHub Authentication

-The API requires GitHub credentials to create pull requests.
-These should be set in your `.env` file:
+The API requires a GitHub Personal Access Token to create pull requests.
+This should be set in your `.env` file:

 1. Create a GitHub Personal Access Token:
    - Go to GitHub Settings > Developer Settings > Personal Access Tokens